Marc-Jr/mini-async-runtime/README.md

 task one: done [~1s]
 task two: done [~2s]
 ```
-

 ## 📚 Learning Resources

-For a deeper understanding of how asynchronous runtimes work, consider exploring:
+For a deeper understanding of how asynchronous runtimes work, consider exploring:

-- [What is an executor?](https://brianshih1.github.io/mini-async-runtime/executor/intro.htl): An in-depth look at the role of executors in asynchronous programing.
+- [What is an executor?](https://brianshih1.github.io/mini-async-runtime/executor/intro.htl): An in-depth look at the role of executors in asynchronous programing.
-- [Writing a small async runtime for Cortex-M micro-controllers with Rust](https://www.ashwinnarayan.com/post/embedded-async-with-rus/): A practical guide to building an async runtime for embedded sysems.
+- [Writing a small async runtime for Cortex-M micro-controllers with Rust](https://www.ashwinnarayan.com/post/embedded-async-with-rus/): A practical guide to building an async runtime for embedded sysems.

 ## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repository, submit issues, or open pull reqests.
+Contributions are welcome!
+Feel free to fork the repository, submit issues, or open pull reqests.